 At the BC Academic Health Science Network, we believe in embracing diversity as a strength and core value, creating spaces that are inclusive of all peoples, and holding equity as an organizing principle for our work at all levels of our organization.
-We recognize that our health care and academic systems contain systemic inequities, and we aim to help remove these inequities while understanding and rectifying the ways in which we may have unintentionally upheld them.
+We recognize that our health care and academic systems contain systemic inequities, and we aim to help remove these inequities while understanding and rectifying the ways in which we may perpetuate conscious and/or unconscious bias.

 To do this, we will, as a start: